vecnathewhisperd0/fdroiddata/CONTRIBUTING.md

 1. Create and checkout a new branch.
    Naming it like the app name or, much better, the app id makes it easier to keep track of your contributions.
 1. Create a new file in the the `metadata` directory named after the following schema: `<application_id>.yml`.
-   So an example would be _"com.app.example"_.
+   So an example would be _"com.app.example.yml"_.
 1. Write down the metadata in that file.
 The [Build Metadata Reference](https://f-droid.org/en/docs/Build_Metadata_Reference) as well as the [templates from the wiki](https://gitlab.com/fdroid/wiki/-/wikis/Metadata/YAML-Metadata) will help you.